MITRE joins Northeast BlueTech Science and Engineering Acceleration (BlueSEA) Coalition as founding member.

 “Critical infrastructure, and access to facilities like the new MITRE BlueTech Lab that we broke ground on today, are essential for endeavoring blue tech entrepreneurs seeking to prototype, pilot, and validate their technologies.
 The opportunity we unlocked today will have long lasting impact on the future of maritime innovation in New England and around the globe.”

-In the photo above: Participants in the Blue Tech Lab's ribbon-cutting ceremony (left to right) Laurie Giandomenico, vice president and chief acceleration officer, MITRE; Jason Gomez, chief technology officer, Naval Undersea Warfare Center Division Newport; Hope Hopkins, managing director, early stage, MassChallenge; Kim Warren, vice president and director, Health FFRDC, MITRE; Yvette Melendez, trustee, MITRE; Dr. Jay Schnitzer, senior vice president and chief medical and technology officer, MITRE; Keoki Jackson, senior vice president and general manager of National Security Sector, MITRE; Julie M. Gravallese, vice president, Workplace Innovation, Center for Operations, Outreach, and Legal, MITRE; Peter de Menocal, president, Woods Hole Oceanographic Institution; Nick Rotker, department manager, Underwater and Acoustics Systems, MITRE; Julie Bowen, senior vice president, Operations and Outreach, and chief legal officer, MITRE; U.S. Rep. Jake Auchincloss (MA-04); U.S. Rep. Seth Moulton (MA-06); U.S. Sen. Elizabeth Warren (MA); Charles Clancy, senior vice president, general manager at MITRE Labs, and chief futurist MITRE; Doug Robbins, vice president, engineering and prototyping, MITRE Labs; Kathleen Federico, senior vice president, chief people and corporate strategy officer, MITRE; and Marc Parlange, president, University of Rhode Island.
+In the photo above: Participants in the Blue Tech Lab's ribbon-cutting ceremony included (left to right) Laurie Giandomenico, vice president and chief acceleration officer, MITRE; Jason Gomez, chief technology officer, Naval Undersea Warfare Center Division Newport; Hope Hopkins, managing director, early stage, MassChallenge; Kim Warren, vice president and director, Health FFRDC, MITRE; Yvette Melendez, trustee, MITRE; Dr. Jay Schnitzer, senior vice president and chief medical and technology officer, MITRE; Keoki Jackson, senior vice president and general manager of National Security Sector, MITRE; Julie M. Gravallese, vice president, Workplace Innovation, Center for Operations, Outreach, and Legal, MITRE; Peter de Menocal, president, Woods Hole Oceanographic Institution; Nick Rotker, department manager, Underwater and Acoustics Systems, MITRE; Julie Bowen, senior vice president, Operations and Outreach, and chief legal officer, MITRE; U.S. Rep. Jake Auchincloss (MA-04); U.S. Rep. Seth Moulton (MA-06); U.S. Sen. Elizabeth Warren (MA); Charles Clancy, senior vice president, general manager at MITRE Labs, and chief futurist MITRE; Doug Robbins, vice president, engineering and prototyping, MITRE Labs; Kathleen Federico, senior vice president, chief people and corporate strategy officer, MITRE; and Marc Parlange, president, University of Rhode Island.

 MITRE’s mission-driven teams are dedicated to solving problems for a safer world.
 Through our public-private partnerships and federally funded R&D centers, we work across government and in partnership with industry to tackle challenges to the safety, stability, and well-being of our nation.